Lutici: Radgosc (Rethra)

-12th-century burial site at Sanzkow
+12th century burial site at Sanzkow

 Archaeological records suggest an average life expectancy of 20 to 30 years, primarily due to a high infant and child mortality.
 Excavations in the Sanzkow burial site near Demmin revealed that 25.8% of the buried children were under the age of 6 years, another 4.4% under the age of 12 years, adding to an estimated infant mortality of 20%.
 For those who reached adulthood, the average death age was 40.7 years (males) and 34.1 years (females), and only 4.4%, primarily men, reached the age of 60 years.
 The lower life expectancy of women results from puerperal mortality: An average woman gave birth to three to four children in intervals of three to four years.
 The average heights of adult males was and for adult women.
 Medical research of teeth revealed a healthy diet with sufficient protein and low carbohydrate shares and a two-year breastfeeding period.
 Serious pathological deformations of bones were found in 28% of the adult Sanzkow skeletons, less serious ones in 44%.
 Most adults suffered from spondylosis deformans, especially men above the age of twenty years, but also women above the age of thirty years.
-Combined with high rates of osteoarthritis, likewise primarily affecting males, and other skeleton deformations, this points to high physical strain especially of the male population.
+Combined with high rates of osteoarthritis, likewise primarily affecting males, and other skeletal deformations, this points to high physical strain, especially of the male population.
 An extraordinarily high rate of bone fractures (15% of the adult population, primarily men) indicates massive involvement in battles and accidents.
 Skull injuries from strokes, swords and arrows were also common.
 Two bodies at Sanzkow were buried as vampires.
 For one of those, there is evidence for a head injury that might have resulted in brain dysfunctions: this man was buried with three large rocks placed on his face, breast and legs.
 One woman had a denture, and there is also evidence for trepanations.